Hospo misses out on $37m Government voucher package to reactivate Auckland - NZ Herald

 "We are one of the hardest-hit industries.
 The Government is fully aware of that.
 Yet time and time again we get left out ... there is a lot of disappointment in our sector."

-Bidois said the industry felt left out of the government's targeted assistance packages.
+Bidois said the industry felt left out of the Government's targeted assistance packages.
 It would love to know why restaurants weren't included in the scheme.

 Ardern announced the package at Auckland Zoo on Wednesday.
 She said the city had faced more than 100 days of lockdown and businesses and families had borne the brunt of the restrictions.